sidofficial1303-creator/fooddeliverymanagementsystem/README.md

 6. Open `http://localhost:8080/fooddeliverymanagementsystem/` if deployed with a context path, or `http://localhost:8080/` when running directly from Spring Boot.

 `spring.jpa.hibernate.ddl-auto=update` creates/updates the required tables automatically.

-## Note
-The project was updated while keeping the original package structure and simple controller -> service -> repository approach.
-JSP pages use one shared CSS file so the UI is easier to explain in an interview.